 While praise to God does resound today from locations worldwide, there are still places totally devoid of praise to Him.
 Two-thirds of the world's population still adhere to religions other than Christianity.
 More than five thousand distinct cultural groups lack a viable church-planting movement in their midst.

 If we are to fulfill Psalm 48:10, we must work to see that God and His great grace and mighty deeds are proclaimed in all the cultural groups where that is not yet happening.
-We must help fellow believers understand that the world mission enterprise is necessary today so that God's praise will reach to the ends of the earth.
+We must help fellow believers understand that the world mission enterprise is necessary today so that God's praise will reach the ends of the earth.

--- Howard Culbertson
+-- Howard Culbertson,

-This 500-word mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine produced by the Church of the Nazarene.
+This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine.
+That series explores what the Bible says about missions.